yethranayeh/daily-space-palette/README.md

 ## Known Issues:
 * At this time, the project *does not* display videos nor fetch their thumbnails.
 This will be fixed soon.
+* The project currently uses the `DEMO_KEY` for API calls, which is not realiable as it often stops working after *too many requests*.
 * If a color's RGB value consists of 3 digits for **Red**, **Green** and **Blue**, the text overflows the color block
     * If the value is not properly rounded, it also overflows more visibly:
     ![](https://i.ibb.co/y0VydDC/Screenshot-1.png) ![](https://i.ibb.co/9GqGJ3X/Screenshot-2.png)